 When regressions are run for the sub-period 1984-2009, similar conclusions are obtained but the effect is lower for sectors 68 and 05 and greater for sectors 04 and 99.
 It is not surprising that the IM of sectors 04 and 05, which suppose exports of primary goods, has increased to a greater extent, as these sectors are homogeneous, and then there is a lower margin for diversification.
 Nonetheless, it is important to note that also the IM has increased to a greater extent in some industrial manufactures (sector 68) over the second sub-period (second wave of regionalism), except for the case of sector 99 that has experienced a greater increase on the EM in the long-term, and then this result shows that non-reciprocal EIAs have increased the concentration of the export matrix in LAIA countries.
 In sum, the main effect was reflected mainly on the intensive margin in the most recent sub-period in non-ferrous metals, vegetables and fruits, cereals and leather.

 Table 4 shows that in the entire period, PTAs have a positive effect on trade in the current period in the case of non-ferrous metals, vegetables and fruit, cereals and leather.
 Similar to NRPTAs these effects are explained by the IM.
 In terms of long-term, there is evidence of a positive effect on trade only for vegetables and fruit and iron and steel; and also the IM dominates.
 In the case of non-ferrous metal and cereals, there is a positive effect on the IM in the long term but it is compensated with a significant and negative effect on the EM that yields a non significant effect on the total trade.
-There is no evidence of a positive effect on the total trade.
-There is no evidence of a positive effect on the total trade in the current period.
+There is no evidence of a positive effect on the EM, except for electrical machinery in the current period.
 It is necessary to mention that there is an additional effect on trade in the current period for electrical machinery and iron and steel when the period 1984-2009 is taken into account.
 Additionally, for the same period there is evidence of a long run effect on trade for general industrial machinery.

 In relation to Table 5 and for the period 1962-2009, there is a positive and significant effect on trade for a similar number of sectors: electrical machinery, non-ferrous metals, vegetables and fruit, cereals and leather in the current period.
 For all these sectors, the effect above mentioned is explained by the IM except for electrical machinery and vegetables and fruit, where the EM coefficients are positive and significant but they represent only some 30% of the total increase on trade.
 Regarding this group of sectors, the effects on trade had been maintained in the long-term only in electrical machinery and vegetables and fruit.
 General industrial machinery and textiles also show a positive effect in the long term.
-For example, if a LAIA country engages in a FTA, its exports of vegetables and fruit increase by 1074%
+For example, if a LAIA country engages in a FTA, its exports of vegetables and fruit increase by 1074% ($(e^{2.463}-1)100$), and about 50% of this effect is achieved after ten years.
+Only with long-term effects can we mention the sector of iron and steel, general industrial machinery and textiles; in all cases, these effects are explained by the IM.